-This is what the Waves manual says:
+Here's what the Waves manual suggests:

-- Find a section of audio where only noise is present and loop the playback
+- Find a section of audio where only noise is present and loop the playback.

 Other Tools and Approaches

-Try Logic Pro Multipressor
+Using Logic Pro Multipressor

-- Go through each band in successive order
+- Iterate through each band in succession.

 To me, it has been more difficult to get a satisfying results with the Multipressor compared with the Waves C4 method.

 Reaper ReaFir Noise Reduction